Best Cyber Monday laptop deals 2020: Apple, Dell, HP and more

 Small but mighty, the Gateway GWTN14-1RG offers a surprising amount of power given its small form factor.
 With a 10th Gen Intel Core i5 processor, 16GB RAM and 256GB RAM, this little laptop is well suited to homework and web browsing, making it perfect for a kid's first school laptop.View Deal

-Backordered: Powerful and lightweight, the Samsung Chromebook Plus V2 is a 2-in-1 Chromebook that boasts unusual extras, like a built-in pen.
-Plus, the regular webcam is joined by a 13MP rear-facing camera to use in tablet mode.
-Amazon's selling this versatile Chromebook for more than $90 off.View Deal
+Lightning deal: Powerful and lightweight, the Samsung Chromebook Plus V2 is a 2-in-1 Chromebook that boasts unusual extras, like a built-in pen.
+Plus, it's got a second 13MP rear-facing camera to use in tablet mode.
+Amazon's got this versatile Chromebook for n $100 off.View Deal

 Lenovo IdeaPad 5 14" Laptop: was $799 now $599 @ Walmart